-The unit is designed to use heat recovery on ventilation air.
+The unit is designed to use heat recovery on ventilation air, with or without additional heating.

 Other versions and intended use

 Applications other than those described above are deemed to be 'usage other than for the intended purpose'.
 Biddle is not liable for damage or loss resulting from usage other than for the intended purpose.
 Usage for the intended purpose also entails observance of the instructions in this manual.